oriolrius/nodered-contrib-kafka/README.md

 EdgeFlow Kafka Consumer and Producer

 This node can be used in order to produce and consume messages to Kafka.
-It is highly depends on 'kafka-node' library.
+It is highly depends on 'kafkajs' library.
 Consists three nodes.

 - hm-kafka-broker
 - hm-kafka-producer
 - hm-karka-consumer

-Note: This library add sasl/plain supports base on kafka-client project.
+Note: This library add sasl/plain supports base on kafkajs project.
 Now supports SCRAM-SHA-256 and SCRAM-SHA-512 authentication mechanisms.

 ## Input Parameters
 ### kafka-broker